12th Combat Aviation Brigade: Post-Cold War

-War on Terror
+Afghanistan and Iraq

-In support of the Global War on Terror, the 12th Aviation Brigade conducted full spectrum combat operations during its year-long deployment to Operation Iraqi Freedom.
+The 12th Aviation Brigade fought for a year during its deployment to the Iraq War.
 The brigade flew thousands of hours, moved over 25,000 personnel, and controlled over 230,000 air movements.
 In February 2005 the 12th Aviation Brigade deployed to Afghanistan in support Operation Enduring Freedom and to Pakistan in support of International Earthquake Humanitarian Relief Operations.
 While in support of Operation Enduring Freedom Task Force Griffin flew in excess of 52,000 hours, transported 105,000 personnel, and moved over 25 million pounds of cargo.
 On 7 August 2006, the units of Aviation Brigade, 1st Infantry Division combined with units of both the 12th Aviation Brigade and the former 11th Aviation Group (inactivated 9 June 2005) and reflagged as the 12th Aviation Brigade (Combat), attached to the 1st Armored Division.
 On 20 March 2007 the 12th became a separate brigade under V Corps.

-Most recently, the 12th deployed to Iraq in the summer of 2007, organized as Task Force XII in support of Operation Iraqi Freedom.
+The brigade deployed to Iraq in the summer of 2007, organized as Task Force XII.
 TF XII served in Balad, Iraq as the Corps Aviation Brigade under Multi-National Corps-Iraq over a four-month period before relocating to Taji as the aviation brigade under Multi-National Division-Baghdad.
-12 CAB’s 3rd Battalion deployed to Balad and Basarah, Iraq from July 2008 to August 2009 being the last unit in the Army to serve longer than 12 months in Combat.
+12 CAB’s 3rd Battalion deployed to Balad and Basarah, Iraq from July 2007 to August 2008 being the last unit in the Army to serve longer than 12 months in Combat.
+3rd Battalion deployed again for 12 months to Balad and Mosul, Iraq from November 2009 to November 2010, earning two campaign stars with the change of operation from Operation Iraqi Freedom to Operation New Dawn.

-In May 2012, the CAB deployed five of its seven battalions to Afghanistan, while at the same time sending one attack battalion, 3-159th ARB, to Kuwait to support Operation Spartan Shield in the Persian Gulf.
-Only 1-214th remained in Germany.
+In May 2012, the brigade deployed five of its seven battalions to Afghanistan, while at the same time sending one attack battalion, 3-159th ARB, to Kuwait to support Operation Spartan Shield in the Persian Gulf.
+Only 1st Battalion, 214th Aviation Regiment (1-214 AVN), remained in Germany.
 The aviation battalions were organized into similarly equipped task forces, each capable of providing the same mission and support to units operating in RC East, RC West and RC North.
-3-58 AOB, known as TF Guardian, deployed to manage the airfield at Tarin Kowt in RC South.
+3rd Battalion, 58th Aviation Regiment (Airfield Operations Battalion), (3-58 AOB), known as TF Guardian, deployed to manage the airfield at Tarin Kowt in Regional Command South.
 While the brigade headquarters redeployed in September as part of the drawdown of surge forces, the battalion task forces Storm, Gunslinger, Guardian, Ready and Pirate remained in Afghanistan providing direct support to units across the country.
-Task Force Pirate, 1/211 ARB from the Utah Army National Guard joined the Griffin Brigade for this deployment, providing seamless integration with their active duty counterparts in RC North and RC West.
+Task Force Pirate, 1st Battalion, 211th Aviation Regiment (1/211 ARB) from the Utah Army National Guard joined the Griffin Brigade for this deployment, integrated with their active duty counterparts in RC North and RC West.
 At the height of the deployment, 12th CAB had Soldiers and helicopter crews operating from more than 30 different locations.